Police seeking tips on shooting of bald eagle in Wisconsin

 This year marked a milestone in eagle recovery when several active eagle nests were documented in Milwaukee County, the last of the state’s 72 counties to have such activity during the species’ comeback.

-It’s unknown whether the adult male eagle found shot last week was one of the nesting pairs.
+It’s not known if the adult male eagle found shot last week was one of the nesting pairs.